About the Principal’s Teaching Award Scheme

 The PTAS has been running since 2007, with annual funding of between £110,000 and £160,000.
 It offers staff at Edinburgh the opportunity to apply for grants for pedagogical or development projects aimed at enhancing teaching, learning or assessment practices.

 The PTAS encourages better understanding of student learning through pedagogical innovation and research.
-It is not intended to reward past excellence in teaching.
+It is not intended to reward past excellence in teaching or existing research projects that are already underway.

 The scheme aims to: